shubhamoy/better_docker_app/README.md

 # How to use the app?
 * Your system must have docker installed. https://docs.docker.com/engine/installation/
-* Clone/Download the repo and run the `start.sh` file
+* Clone/Download the repo
+* Open your terminal and switch to this repo
+* Run `bash start.sh`

+# Queries
+Open an issue or drop a mail at me@shubhamoy.com

 # Credits
 https://github.com/mattkanwisher/demo_stocks_digitalocean/